wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

     E.g.:
     In the above configuration, we are trying to replace the `name` key of the student objects, and JSON path to locate the student objects would be `$.data.students[*]`.
-Therefore JSON path would look like below.
+Therefore, the JSON path will be as follows:

     ```text
     $.data.students[*].name